INTRODUCTION

 SJ 230 880 - Long Rake Farm

 SJ 230 880 definitely wins the prize for least interesting intersection so far, lying as it does in the middle of unremarkable farm land to the north of Newton.
-The actual intersection is close to the gap in the boundary on the far side of the field.
-In the distance can be seen the line of pylons that runs from Hoylake to Greasby.
+The actual intersection is close to the gap in this hedge.
+The photograph was taken with an infrared camera.

 SJ 230 890 - The Birket